 Caulking is the most effective way to repair gaps, cracks, and crevices.
-Weatherstripping seals spaces beneath windows and doors, including garage doors.
+Weatherstripping seals can be placed beneath windows and doors, including garage doors.

-Due to their sheer size, the uninsulated garage doors make huge heat loss and thermal gain pathways in your home.
+Due to their sheer size, the uninsulated garage doors contribute to huge heat loss and thermal gain pathways in your home.

-Luckily, insulating garage doors not only improve the home’s energy efficiency but also soundproof your garage as well.
+Luckily, insulating garage doors not only improves the home’s energy efficiency but also helps soundproof your garage as well.
 Foam boards, batt insulation, and reflective insulation are some of the popular ways to insulate garage doors.

 What Should Be My Insulation Level?

-As Australia fare with a range of climate, the Australian Building Codes Board (ABCB) has set minimum insulation levels requirements per location.
+In Australia we are faced with a range of climate conditions.
+The Australian Building Codes Board (ABCB) has set minimum insulation levels requirements per location.

-In Perth, the climate changes with the season and residents will have to face a range of warm temperature, mild temperature and warm humid days.
+In Perth, the climate changes with the season and residents will have to face a range of warm temperatures and warm humid days.
 As a result, reducing heat loss as well as reducing heat gain should be equally important.

 In Melbourne, where the climate is generally colder and more humid, reducing heat loss is the main priority.

 Proper insulation keeps your home warm and toasty without saddling you with huge bills from the power company.
 It turns your house into an energy-efficient unit that conserves the conditioned air at your preferred temperature without burdening your AC unit.